UDUKUNDA/credit-jambo-client-admin-saving-MS/README.md

 # Credit Jambo Client Application

-A consolidated savings management system where both client and admin functionality run inside the same backend (`client-backend`) and UI (`client-web`), sharing one PostgreSQL database.
+A consolidated savings management system where both client and admin functionality run inside the same backend (`client-admin-backend`) and UI (`client-admin-web`), sharing one PostgreSQL database.
 This simplifies setup, debugging, and deployment.

 ## Overview